hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 - sources and sinks have an optional (default true) `visible` attribute.
 In future versions hetida designer might not show sources and sinks in the tree with visible being false.

 - `filters` may request user interface filters in future versions of hetida designer.
 Currently this should be an empty mapping object (`{}`).
-Note that for timeseries type sources the frontend askas for time interval automatically so that there is no need to specify this as a filter for now.
+Note that for timeseries type sources the frontend asks for time interval automatically so that there is no need to specify this as a filter for now.

 - `path` should be a human readable "breadcrumb"-like path to the source or sink.
 This attribute is used in the designer frontend for example when filtering.

 Note on metadata in hierarchy: Metadata sources (and sinks) can be part of the hierarchy, i.e. as a source or sink leaf in the hierarchy tree.
 Internally they will then be handled as if they are attached to the thingNode at which they occur.
-In particular metadata occuring this way will be requested/send from/to the thingNode metadata endpoint (see below):
+In particular metadata occurring this way will be requested/send from/to the thingNode metadata endpoint (see below):

 ```
-/tingNodes/{thingNodeId}/metadata/{metadataKey}
+/thingNodes/{thingNodeId}/metadata/{metadataKey}
 ```

 So the adapter implementation must then provide/accept data at that endpoint accordingly.